$n$-abelian and $n$-exact categories: -exact categories

 commutes.
 Hence $[0\ d_X^0]^\top\colon X^0\to Y^1\oplus X^1$ is the composition of an admissible monomorphism with an isomorphism and, by axiom \ref{ax-ex:admissible-monos-closed-under-composition} and \th\ref{contractible-sequences-are-admissible}, we conclude that itself is an admissible monomorphism.
 Using the factorization property of weak cokernels we can construct a commutative diagram

 where the middle row is an admissible $n$-exact sequence.
-By the \th\ref{comparison-lemma}, the morphisms $p$ and $q$ induce mutually inverse isomorphisms in $\KK(\M)$.
+By the \th\ref{comparison-lemma} applied to the compositions $pq$ and $qp$, the morphisms $p$ and $q$ induce mutually inverse isomorphisms in $\KK(\M)$.
 By \th\ref{n-exact-sequences-are-closed-under-homotopy-equivalence} we have that $X$ is an $n$-exact sequence.
-Then, \th\ref{universal-property-of-n-pushout-diagrams-n-exact} gives an equivalence between $X$ and an admissible $n$-exact which is obtain by $n$-pullback from $Y$ along $f^{n+1}$.
+Then, \th\ref{universal-property-of-n-pushout-diagrams-n-exact} gives an equivalence between $X$ and an admissible $n$-exact sequence which is obtained by $n$-pullback from $Y$ along $f^{n+1}$.
 Since $\X$ is closed under weak isomorphisms (in particular, equivalences) of $n$-exact sequences, we have that $X$ is moreover an admissible $n$-exact sequence. \end{proof}

 The following result shows that the class of $n$-exact sequences in an $n$-exact category is closed under direct summands.

 \begin{proposition} \th Let $(\M,\X)$ be an $n$-exact category, and $X$ and $Y$ complexes in $\C^n(\C)$.
 If $X\oplus Y$ is an $n$-exact sequence, then so are $X$ and $Y$. \end{proposition} \begin{proof} This is an adaptation of the proof of \cite[Cor.
 2.18]{buhler_exact_2010}.
 Clearly, $X$ and $Y$ are $n$-exact sequences.
 In particular, $d_X^0$ admits an $n$-cokernel.
 Moreover, we have a commutative diagram